How to Maintain

 The exotic wood handles on Czeck Edge Tools are finished with super blonde shellac mixed 5:1 with boiled linseed oil (BLO).
 Shellac provides some protection from continual shop use but is very susceptible to damage from water and beverages.
 The good news is that shellac is a very easily renewable finish and a few drops on a rag applied to the damaged or worn area can restore your tool's finish to like new condition.

-Czeck Edge blades are made from O1 tool steel.
+Czeck Edge marking knive blades are made from O1 tool steel.
 O1 has marvelous qualities for tool use but rust resistance is unfortunately, not one of them.
+(The Bird Cage Awls are made from A2 tool steel and it shares almost the same rust susceptibility as 01.)
 A light coat of silicon free wax should be kept on the blade surfaces to form a durable barrier against moisture to prevent rust.
 Renaissance Wax is one that is recommended highly.
 In the event that rust does form, an abrasive eraser is an efficient method of rust removal.
 The Klingspor Sandflex Hand Block is the one recommended and will duplicate the satin finish applied to Czeck Edge blade surfaces.

 Czeck Edge Marking Knives need to be kept sharp, but not atom splitting sharp.
 The main idea behind the use of a marking knife is to create a registration line for a chisel, handsaw or other appropriate tool.
 The more distinct the line, the better the cutting tool will find and keep it's mark.
 The marking knife should cut the wood fibers easily and neatly, without excessive penetration into the stock.
 Marking knives are not intended for stock removal so their sharpening protocol is not as critical nor as intense as the regimen followed for chisels and plane irons.